Devaz430/EthioGemStone/README.md

-# EthioGemStone a ecomerce website using laravel/PHP
+# EthioGemStone an ecomerce website using laravel/PHP